Ramin0036/Data-Science-Learning/01-Data-Preprocessing/02-Scaling/README.md

 This repository provides a comprehensive implementation and comparison of various **data scaling and normalization techniques** used in Machine Learning.

-Feature scaling is a critical preprocessing step that ensures all features contribute equally to model performance and helps improve the convergence speed of gradient-based algorithms.
+Feature scaling is a critical preprocessing step that ensures all features contribute equally to model performance and improves the convergence speed of gradient-based algorithms.

 ---